guvense/lara/README.md

 ## Dynamic Value
 Thanks to the dynamic value feature, you can generate unique values for each request.
 Therefore you can get generic response or send a generic requests to callback services.
-There are different libraries for these fields.
 You only put these scripts to your mock specification.

-### String Library
+### String Scripts
 - Random String
 It will generate ten length random string.
 You can adjust the length of the string by changing the last parameter.
 `${str::random::10} `
 - Uuid String
-It will generate uuid
+Generating uuid
 `${str::uuid} `
 - Random String From Regex
 You can also generate random strings by defining your own regex format.
-First, you need you to define your regular expression to config.yml file as below.
+First, you need you to define your regular expression with using config.yml file as below.
 You are not allowed to define this regular expression to mock specifications because of parsing rules.
 Otherwise, your specification will behave unexpectedly.
 ``` config.yml
 regex: